Hi-Angel/notes-backup/bacula.md

 # Misc

 * "Restoring": done with `restore` command which uses "jobid" of the jobs log to restore from.
 But for some reason it also requires a `Job` with `Type = Restore` to be present, otherwise restore won't work.
 In particular, the `FileSet` directive is completely ignored *(but required to be present)*, and instead you'd have to manually chose which files you want to restore.
+* "Storage daemon" may provide multiple devices, but there's no simple syntax to enlist them.
+Instead you'd have to declare the `Storage` paragraph that contains SD credentials multiple times, once per device.

 # Gotchas